nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     wc -l ${MORPHEUS_ROOT}/.tmp/val_kafka_hammah-user123-pytorch.jsonlines
     ```

-1. Once all `847` rows have been written, return to the first Kafka terminal and stop the consumer with Cntrl-C.
+1. Once all `847` rows have been written, return to the first Kafka terminal and stop the consumer with Ctrl-C.

 1. Verify the output with, expect to see `38` unmatched rows:
     ```bash